eburghar/gil/README.md

 ## Examples

-If you are in repository of a Gitlab project with the most recent tag at 0.1.0
+If you are in repository of a Gitlab project with the most recent tag at 0.1.0.
+If no tag is found it will use the HEAD commit id.

 ```bash
 gctl pipeline create